 Crate training is something we recommend to help your Jug with its behaviour as well as give it a safe place to hide if it needs some alone time.
 This is not a method everyone uses and it really depends on your own personal situation but it is something that worked for us.

 Jugs aren’t the biggest dogs in the world but the cost of food is still something to consider.
 Are you able to always have good food for you Jug to eat?
-Poor nutrition can lead to health problems so be sure to research the best dog food for your Jug.
+Poor nutrition and lack of fibre can lead to health problems so be sure to research the best dog food for your Jug.
 We

 recommend feeding your jug wet and dry food – there are plenty of brands out for you to consider however we have used Pedigree Vital Protection and Pedigree’s Wet Food in Jelly and he seems to love it!